FabianoGLentini/autohotkey-scripts/math/README.md

 1. Ensure you have [AutoHotkey](https://www.autohotkey.com/) installed.
 2. Run `MathNotationShortcuts.ahk` by double-clicking it.
+3. You will see a small ✅ icon in the top-right corner when the script is enabled, and ❌ when disabled.
-3. Use the following hotstrings when math mode is ON:
+4. Use the following hotstrings when math mode is ON:

 | Shortcut | Output Symbol |
 | -------- | ------------- |